linrunner/tlp-doc/introduction.rst

 System resume
     Applies the settings profile corresponding to the current power source AC/BAT.

-LAN, Wi-Fi, WWAN connect/disconnect, laptop docked/undocked (:doc:`/settings/rdw`)
+LAN, Wi-Fi, WWAN connect/disconnect or laptop docked/undocked (:doc:`/settings/rdw`)
     Enable or disable builtin bluetooth, Wi-Fi and WWAN devices depending on your individual settings (this is disabled in the default configuration).